 Welcome to my umpteenth blogging effort.
 I started, like most teenagers at the time, with an online diary in 2002.
 I moved from the diary site to WordPress and started an actual blog in 2007.
 However, it became inactiive in late 2011.
 In early 2013, I started blogging again, but went with Blogger.
 Now I’m back on WP, because it’s much niftier.
 Not that I have a clue what “nifty” means, but I stole it from someone moving blogging services years ago.

 My name is Astrid and I was born in 1986.
 I was born three months premature, which caused me to develop an eye condition.
-I’ve been legally blind all my life and went totally blind about ten years ago.
-I’m also autistic (diagnosed in 2007) and self-identify with some other neurodevelopmental conditions.
+I’ve been legally blind all my life and went totally blind when I was about eighteen.
+I’m also autistic (diagnosed in 2007 and rediagnosed in 2017) and self-identify with some other neurodevelopmental conditions.
 I consider myself an autistic activist.

 When I started blogging back up in early 2013, I wanted to have a diary-like blog again.
 Pretty soon, however, it morphed into the kind of advocacy blog I’d had on WordPress before.
 With this blog, I hope to incorporate both personal life experience and activism.
 I hope my blog is accessible to a wide audience.
 I participate in a few linkies in the hopes of reaching more people who might be interested in my less than ordinary life and might want to learn more about mental health and autism.